The spin-one Motzkin chain is gapped for any area weight $t<1$: High-imbalance approximations

 \subsection{Splitting the ground states}

 For any walk $w$ in the high-$q$ regime, all heights reached within the $R$ segment are relatively large (i.e. are bounded below by $ck$).
 Placing a flat or down step in this segment (as opposed to an up one) will carry a significant additional area cost.
 For this reason, we expect walks that do not exclusively contain up steps within $R$ to be exponentially suppressed.
 To make this precise, work with Notation \ref{not:half-split-k-segments}.
-We classify walks by the number of balanced steps they contain in the $R$ segment: \begin{definition} Let $G^{S; \; z}_{p,q}$ be the collection of walks in $G^S_{p,q}$ that contain exactly $z$ balanced steps in the $R$ segment (see Figure \ref{fig:high-imbalance-subcollections}).
-Throughout the rest of the section, we will only take the segment $S$ as in Notation \ref{not:half-split-k-segments}, and we omit the corresponding $S$ label, to simplify the notation as $G^{z}_{p,q} \subset G_{p,q}$.
-Also let $N^z_{p,q}$ be the contribution to normalization due to walks in $G^{z}_{p,q}$ only:
+We classify walks by the number of balanced steps they contain in the $R$ segment: \begin{definition} Let $G^{S;\,z}_{p,q}$ be the collection of walks in $G^S_{p,q}$ that contain exactly $z$ balanced steps in the $R$ segment (see Figure \ref{fig:high-imbalance-subcollections}).
+Throughout the rest of the section, we will only take the segment $S$ as in Notation \ref{not:half-split-k-segments}, and we omit the corresponding $S$ label, to simplify the notation as $G^{z}_{p,q}\subset G_{p,q}$. \end{definition}